mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2015-09-11-paper-3-features.md

 ![more button](/assets/images/paper-3-more-button.jpg)
 {% endfigure %}

-### Ability to Annotate Ideas and Create Text Notes
+### Ability to annotate ideas and create text notes

 Perfect for to-do lists, recipes, or adding captions to your ideas and photos.
 I could see this coming in handy for providing context around an idea you've shared or to solicit feedback from followers.